KeystoneDevBr/shell_custom/README.md

 ```

 ```
-# For each user, add the execution in the and the file ~/.bashrc
+# For each user, add the execution in the End of file ~/.bashrc

 if [ -f  /etc/profile.d/shell_custom.sh ]; then
     . /etc/profile.d/shell_custom.sh